AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Publishing the asset contribution folders from Brand Portal to Experience Manager Assets is now supported through proxy server as well.

-* The auto-generated groups of private folder are now cleaned up on deletion of the private folder in [!DNL Experience Manager Assets] (NPR-33271).
+* The auto-generated groups of private folder are now cleaned up on deletion of the private folder in [!DNL Experience Manager Assets].

-* The descriptions of modifiers in video [!UICONTROL Viewer] preset editor has been updated in [!DNL Dynamic Media] (CQ-4299028).
+* The descriptions of modifiers in video [!UICONTROL Viewer] preset editor has been updated in [!DNL Dynamic Media].

-* A new company setting is provided to reflect the status of [!DNL Dynamic Media] connector (CQ-4297676).
+* A new company setting is provided to reflect the status of [!DNL Dynamic Media] connector.

-* The default options for `test` and `aiprocess` are updated to `Thumbnail`, from `Rasterize` previously in Dynamic Media, to ensure that users need to create only thumbnail and skip the page extraction and keyword extraction (CQ-4300322).
+* The default options for `test` and `aiprocess` are updated to `Thumbnail`, from `Rasterize` previously in Dynamic Media, to ensure that users need to create only thumbnail and skip the page extraction and keyword extraction.

 * Prefill an adaptive form at the client.